Reconstructing quantum theory from diagrammatic postulates: Introduction

-Also learning from the failures of the earlier axiomatic reconstructions, a rigorous focus on composition of quantum systems and processes has been the subject of \em categorical quantum mechanics \em (CQM) \cite{AC1, CKbook} for some 15 years now.
+Learning from the failures of the earlier axiomatic reconstructions, a rigorous focus on composition of quantum systems and processes has been the subject of \em categorical quantum mechanics \em (CQM) \cite{AC1, CKbook} for some 15 years now.
 Its initial goal was to recast quantum theory in high-level terms, making reasoning and computing more intuitive.
 While the first reconstructions of the second wave focused on states of physical systems and their geometry, the categorical approach changed the paradigm completely, from states to \emph{processes} \cite{JTF}.
 Consequently, one now refers to the theories that CQM is concerned with as \emph{process theories}.
-The particular nature of the categorical structures that make up process theories have the great upshot that they admit a full and faithful diagrammatic representation \cite{Kindergarten, SelingerCPM, ContPhys} (a.k.a.~\em quantum picturalism\em).
-This has provided an intuitive picture of many aspects of quantum information and computation \cite{de2017zx,horsman2011quantum,duncan2012graphical,duncan2010rewriting} and, moreover, lends itself well to computational automation \cite{kissinger2015quantomatic,garvie2017verifying,chancellor2016coherent,duncan2013verifying}.
+The particular nature of the categorical structures that make up process theories have the great upshot that they admit a full and faithful diagrammatic representation \cite{Kindergarten, SelingerCPM, ContPhys} (a.k.a.\ \em quantum picturalism\em).
+This has provided an intuitive picture of many aspects of quantum information, computation, and a wide variety of other fields \cite{de2017zx,horsman2011quantum,duncan2012graphical,duncan2010rewriting, kissinger2019tcount,deBeaudrap2020Paulifusion,SZXCalculus,deBeaudrap2020Techniques, Backens2020extraction,deBeaudrap2020Tcount, tull_kleiner_2020,schmid2020structure,schmid2020unscrambling,miguelsignorelli2020compositional,coecke2020foundations, east2020akltstates,vandewetering2020zxcalculus,coecke2021kindergarden} which lends itself well to computational automation \cite{kissinger2015quantomatic,garvie2017verifying,chancellor2016coherent,duncan2013verifying}.

-Meanwhile, borrowing from CQM, the reconstructionists of the second wave adopted `diagrams of processes' as their starting point \cite{HardyPicturalism, Chiri1,Chiri2,HardyBig}, hence embracing composition of processes as one of the core ingredients of quantum theory.
-More recently, a third wave of reconstruction attempts took off \cite{barnum2013ensemble,barnum2014higher,Royal-road}, which can be seen as resurrecting the mathematical spirit of the first wave while still embracing the principled underpinning that guides the second wave.
-Recently, there have been various other reconstructions of quantum theory from other perspectives, for example \cite{goyal2008information,hohn2017toolbox,hohn2017quantum,hohn2017quantum,budiyono2017quantum,tullReconstruction,van2018reconstruction}.
+Meanwhile, borrowing from CQM, many reconstructionists of the second wave adopted `diagrams of processes' as their starting point \cite{HardyPicturalism, Chiri1,Chiri2,HardyBig}, hence embracing composition of processes as one of the core ingredients of quantum theory.
+More recently, a third wave of reconstruction attempts took off \cite{barnum2013ensemble,barnum2014higher,Royal-road}, which can be seen as resurrecting the mathematical spirit of the first wave, while still embracing the principled underpinning that guides the second wave.
+Recently, there have been various other reconstructions of quantum theory from a variety of perspectives, for example \cite{goyal2008information,hohn2017toolbox,hohn2017quantum,budiyono2017quantum,tullReconstruction,van2018reconstruction,nakahira2019derivation}.